 Eight sessions is what the system can offer.
 It's not necessarily what you need.

 If you're ready for something deeper than symptom management - something that honours your complexity rather than rushing to resolve it - that's worth seeking.
-Even if you have to pay for it.
-Even if it takes longer than the system wants it to.
-Even if you don't know exactly what you're looking for yet.

 Your struggles took time to develop.
 They deserve time to be understood.